OokTech/TW5-Bob/Configuration.md

   than local files aren't served.
 - `fileURLPrefix` is the prefix used to distinguish file links from wikis.
 This has the normal restrictions on names as any URL, so avoid special characters.
-  This defaults to `file` and only have an affect if you have also set `filePathRoot`.
+  This defaults to `files` and only have an affect if you have also set `filePathRoot`.
-  Note: If you set this to an empty string it will use the default value of `file` unless you set the `acceptance` value described below.
+  Note: If you set this to an empty string it will use the default value of `files` unless you set the `acceptance` value described below.
 This will break things and no tech support will be provided.
 - `mimeMap` lists the file extensions and their associated mime-types that the server is allowed to serve.
 This only has an effect if `filePathRoot` is set.